-We also experienced some local wildlife along the way:
+We also experienced some unexpected local wildlife along the way:

-When we stopped on the banks where we were going to set up camp for the night, we had to unload all the buckets and get our gear.
+When we stopped on the banks to set up camp for the night, we had to unload all the buckets and get our gear.
 We didn’t bring tents either, just sleeping bags.
 It’s surprising how chilly it can get along the river once the sun goes down.

 Once we got a bonfire going it was a bit warmer, but it caused a new set of issues: the men decided to burn a huge tree branch without breaking it up first.
-Then, when they realized it maybe wasn’t a good idea, they dragged the tree out of the fire, causing sparks to shoot into the sky, and one landed on someone’s sleeping bag, making a large hole.
+Then, when they realized it maybe wasn’t such a good idea, they dragged the tree back out of the fire.
+This caused sparks to shoot into the sky, and one ember landed on someone’s sleeping bag, burning a large hole into it.
 Well, live and learn, I guess.